zKirinz/veshop/README.md

 ## How to run
 - I built this application with Netbean 8.2 so maybe you can use Netbean IDE to make it more easily to import project.
 - If you use other IDE such as Eclipse or Intellij IDEA, you will need to find the way to config this project before use.
+- After import this project to IDE, adding JSTL support (almost all IDE support adding JSTL lib) and all external library in `Lib_jar_files`.
-- After import this project to IDE, you will need to change `DBHelperExample.java` to `DBHelper.java` and replace database connection information to suit your need.
+- Then, you will need to change `DBHelperExample.java` to `DBHelper.java` and replace database connection information to suit your need.

 ## Production
 - You can use Heroku to deploy since it supports [deploy with war file](https://devcenter.heroku.com/articles/war-deployment).